GiorgiaD/PEPITA/README.md

 # Experiments

+## Fully connected models - Pytorch version

+The notebook `Tutorial_PEPITA_FullyConnectedNets_CIFAR-10` provides a simple tutorial on how to implement and run the PEPITA training scheme for fully connected models.
+The entire framework is pytorch-based.
+The settings and results are the same as reported in the paper.

+The training for 100 epochs takes approximately 1.5 hours on CPU.

 ## Fully connected models - numpy version

 The experiments are run through `main.py`, which uses functions in `functions.py` and `utils.py`.